Wander Franco Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- Orioles pitchers combine to give up 112 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Orioles pitchers combine to rank 16th in baseball in home runs allowed (112 total, 1.2 per game).

-- Gibson will try to secure his 10th win when he makes the start for the Orioles, his 21st of the season.
-He is 9-6 with a 4.77 ERA and 90 strikeouts in 115 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 18th of the season.
+He is 6-4 with a 3.05 ERA and 87 strikeouts in 91 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the Miami Marlins, when he tossed 5 1/3 innings, allowing five earned runs while giving up nine hits.
+- In his most recent appearance on Sunday, the righty threw 7 1/3 scoreless innings against the Miami Marlins while surrendering three hits.

+- In 17 games this season, the 26-year-old has amassed a 3.05 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.